edgedb/easy-edgedb/chapter17/index.md

 ## Putting abstract types together

 Wherever there are vampires, there are vampire hunters.
-Sometimes they will destroy their coffins, and other times vampires will build more.
+Sometimes they will destroy a vampire's coffins, and other times vampires will build more.
 It would be nice to have a generic way to update this information.
 But the problem right now is this:

 - the `HasCoffins` type is an abstract type, with one property: `coffins`
 - places that can have coffins are `Place` and all the types from it, plus `Ship`,
 - the best way to filter is by `.name`, but `HasCoffins` doesn't have this property.

 So maybe we can turn this type into something else called `HasNameAndCoffins`, and put the `name` and `coffins` properties inside there.
 This won't be a problem because every place needs a name and a number of coffins in our game.
 Remember, 0 coffins means that vampires can't stay in a place for long: just quick trips in at night before the sun rises.
+It's essentially a "Has name and can vampires terrorize it" property.

 Here is the type with its new property.
 We'll give it two constraints: `exclusive` and `max_len_value` to keep names from being too long.